antzGames/OpenVAT-for-Godot/README.md

 ## Using Godot Visual Shaders with VAT

-RakkenTi has added the `OpenVatApplier` node to Visual Shaders.
+[RakkenTi](https://github.com/RakkenTi) has added a `OpenVatApplier` node to be used in Visual Shaders.

 This now allows for more advanced visuals while still being VAT-compatible.